 Search engine marketing: Product Descriptions Are a Blind Spot for Ecommerce Merchants

-Why does the e-commerce network have this sort of blind spot in terms of particular product descriptions?
+Why does the e-commerce network have this blind spot regarding particular product descriptions?

 Search engine optimizers understand the damage of replica content.
-The same content on more than one page of a domain creates competition among the one’s pages and decreases the probability that any of them will rank in search consequences.
+The same content on more than one domain page creates competition among the carriers and decreases the probability that any of them will rank in search consequences.

 Syndicated product descriptions produce reproduction content material, too.
 The handiest distinction is that it’s duplicating that content material on different sites, giving them all the equal on-web page relevance.